Concepts

 0.0.0.0/0+port accept

-For more information on the security group, please see [Security Group Configuration of the Real Server](https://intl.cloud.tencent.com/document/product/214/6157).
+For more information about the security group, see Configuring CVM Security Groups.

-### Is the communication between a CLB instance and its real servers over the private or public network?
+Does a CLB instance communicate with its real server over the private or public network?

 A CLB instance always communicates with real servers over the private network, even when the bound CVM instances have public IPs.